ijsf/wer.si/README.md

 For browser compatibility, we recommend the latest version of Chrome or Chromium-based browsers.
 Compatibility beyond these browsers has not been tested as of yet.

-The editor is hosted at [http://edit.wer.si](http://edit.wer.si) and attempts to establish a connection to a locally running sysexd.
+The editor is hosted at [https://ijsf.github.io/wersi-mk1-editor](https://ijsf.github.io/wersi-mk1-editor) and attempts to establish a connection to your synthesizer by using the Web MIDI API.

 <img src="https://pbs.twimg.com/media/CvZI_mvWEAAGYRq.jpg:large" height="400px">